System Boot

 Cognitive Self-Modeling

-Cognition is the engine underneath identity and communication.
-This domain covers the mental models you use to predict the world, the clarity that lets thought and action point in the same direction, the reframes that change what a fact means, and the loops that trap thinking inside itself.
+Cognition is the engine under identity and communication.
+This domain covers the mental models you use to predict the world, the clarity that lets thought and action agree, the reframes that change what a fact means, and the loops that trap thinking inside itself.

 04 — Domain